 - Naming your poster files: Name your poster files as follows: <your surname>-Phg22-Poster.pdf | <your surname>-Phg22-Poster.png | <your surname>-Phg22-Poster.jpg, etc. For example, for David Jones, name your file as Jones-Phg22-Poster.pdf.
 DO NOT name your poster files as, e.g., Oxford-poster, Phage2022, Oxford-phage-poster.
 Such files will be automatically rejected.

 - Poster submission and deadlines: All poster presenters, whether attending virtually or in-person, are required to submit a digital version of their poster.
 Submit your final poster as both PDF (<5MB) and JPG/PNG (<1MB) files via the link below no later than 31st August 2022 (we must have received your poster abstracts by 15th August).
 Late posters may not be included in the symposium programme.
 Please DO NOT send your poster (or abstract) files by email.
 Please ensure you send us the very final version of your poster (as well as your poster abstract), as once published, it cannot be replaced.

 The poster PDF files, whether the presenter is attending virtually or in-person, will be made available via the secure conference documents page to the conference participants before the meeting.

 - the participants will be able to ask questions via the Zoom chatbox during the mid-conference break each day; and/or

-- the participants can post their questions on Twitter at any time using the meeting hashtag #PhgOx21, as well as the poster specific hashtag (given under each poster abstract) – do tag @PhageOxford in your tweets.
+- the participants can post their questions on Twitter at any time using the meeting hashtag #PhgOx22, as well as the poster specific hashtag (given under each poster abstract) – do tag @PhageOxford in your tweets.
 Do include your Twitter handle in your poster, if you have one.

 Any further information about the poster presentations at this digital meeting will be available in the future.